 In addition, AT&T will have to spend more to reach fewer subscribers than initially projected: The target subscriber base was lowered by 1 million to 18 million homes.

 U-Verse, which delivers TV via Internet to select markets, initially was expected to require $5.1 billion to reach 19 million homes by 2008.
-But the latest estimate envisions AT&T dishing out $4 billion this year and $4.5 billion in 2008, which amounts to a $1.4 billion increase over the original cost projection.
+But the latest estimate envisions AT&T dishing out as much as $4.5 billion over the next two years, which amounts to a $1.4 billion increase over the original cost projection.